Sales Tax Relief Is Available for Sevier County Residents

 A Presidential Disaster Declaration was issued for Sevier County on December 15, 2016.
 Through this declaration, Sevier County will receive individual federal assistance from the Federal Emergency Management Agency (FEMA).

-This declaration also means Tennessee sales tax relief is available for affected residents on purchases of certain items for their primary residence.
-Read more information this tax relief below, as well as in this important notice and this press release.
+This declaration also means Tennessee sales tax relief is available for affected individuals.
+The General Assembly passed law changes that expand Tennessee's natural disaster sales tax refund to individuals who primary and/or secondary residence was damaged or destroyed as a result of the Sevier County wildfires.
+Read more information about this tax relief below, as well as in this important notice,

 Who qualifies for sales tax refunds?